Many mortgages for over 60s do not feature on the leading comparison sites.

 Do many later life mortgages have penalty-free payment holidays?

-Many later life mortgages offer some degree of flexibility, but penalty-free payment holidays are not universally available across all products.
+Many later life mortgages offer some flexibility, but penalty-free payment holidays are not universally available across all products.
 The availability of such features depends on the specific mortgage terms set by the lender.

 It’s important to carefully review the mortgage agreement or consult with a lender or financial advisor to understand the specifics of the mortgage product, including any options for payment holidays and potential penalties or conditions attached to them.